obonaventure/cnp3/book-2nd/principles/transport.rst

    Interactions between the transport layer, its user, and its network layer provider

-We have already described in the datalink layers mechanisms to deal with data losses and transmission errors.
+We have already described in the datalink layer mechanisms to deal with data losses and transmission errors.
 These techniques are also used in the transport layer.

 Connectionless transport